 Woodford is blessed with a number of community and recreational facilities, including the War Memorial Community Centre and field, Woodford Cricket Club, Bramhall Cricket Ground, the Royal British Legion Club House, the Davenport Arms and a Scout Hut.
 These and others are listed in the Features of Value to the Community table associated with policy COM2.
-There is currently no school in Woodford.

-As noted in the Introduction to Woodford, the village was formerly part of the Davenport Estate.
-Farms, small holdings and cottages on the Woodford Estate were rented and many local names appear in the list of tenants, including Hallworth, Worthington, Shatwell, Jepson and Holland.
-When the estate was sold off by auction in 1922, many former tenants purchased their properties.
-The sale of the estate allowed new dwellings to appear in Woodford, resulting in small developments along the main streets, such as Chester Road and Moor Lane, which were originally country lanes.
-The structure, character and community of Woodford reflect that history and descendants of those families still live here today, providing continuity with the past.
+There is currently no school in Woodford, but this is to be provided on the Aerodrome site which is outside the Neighbourhood Area.
+As noted in the Introduction to Woodford, the village was formerly part of the Davenport Estate and was sold off by auction in 1922, when many former tenants purchased their properties.
+It also resulted in small developments along the existing street sand lanes.
+The layout, character and community of Woodford reflect that history and descendants of those families that still live here today, providing continuity with the past.

 Analysis of community engagement via questionnaire revealed that, when asked what could be done to improve living in Woodford, the second most highly ranked choice (after improved public transport) was recreation.
 When asked what the Neighbourhood Plan should encourage, the top ranking choices were footpaths, road safety and public transport.
 The Community Centre was highly ranked in fourth place, with 45% of respondents ticking this option.
 It dates back to 1943, when the idea first arose and is very dear to the hearts of people in the community.
-Funds were raised by the Home Guard, donations by A.V.
+Funds were raised by the Home Guard, donations by the A.V.
 Roe company, local residents and further fund raising events.
 In 1953 the Centre, as it is known locally, was opened on its current site and the charity is run by volunteer trustees.
 It continues to be a hive of activity.
 Whether it be amateur dramatics, badminton, bridge, football, cycling, running, dancing, dog training, car boot sales, meetings, parties, or weddings, there is always something going on.
 The community centre is not run or financed by the local authority, but is a charity run on a voluntary basis by trustees and financed by rental of the facilities and fund-raising events.
 Any improvements would need to be paid for from these funds, or from additional contributions or donations.